anirbanpranto/Interview-Materials/README.md

 Let's do great stuff!!!

 Problems to Review Later -
-287 - Find The Duplicate (I couldn't solve it with constant space, Binary Search is required apparently) 447 - Find All Duplicate Numbers (Absolutely Bonkers Solution) 128 - Longest Consecutive Sequence (Cool problem but I'm not convinced that using set makes it O(n)) 54 - Solved in hacky way, need to come up with cleaner and optimal solution
+287 - Find The Duplicate (I couldn't solve it with constant space, Binary Search is required apparently).
+447 - Find All Duplicate Numbers (Absolutely Bonkers Solution).
+128 - Longest Consecutive Sequence (Cool problem but I'm not convinced that using set makes it O(n)).
+54 - Solved in hacky way, need to come up with cleaner and optimal solution.
+763 - pretty bad solution, even though it passes.
+Need to see better solutions online later.